sluukkonen/iiris/README.md

 Compared to lodash:

-- Each function is automatically curried and the data the function operates on is always the last argument.
+- Each function is automatically curried and input data is always the last argument.
 - Input data is never mutated.
 - Chaining is achieved with function composition instead of special constructs like `_.chain`.
 - Iiris doesn't support any kind of iteratee shorthands.

 Compared to Ramda:

 - Much better TypeScript support.
-Typically, you don't have to add any extra type annotations when using Iiris, even if writing code in curried point-free style.
+Typically, you don't have to add any extra type annotations when using Iiris, even when writing code in point-free style.
 - Iiris functions are less polymorphic.
 For example, `I.map` operates only on arrays, while `R.map` supports arrays, objects and arbitrary fantasy-land functors.
 TypeScript doesn't have native support for higher-kinded types ([although some people have tried to work around that](https://github.com/gcanti/fp-ts)), so I made an intentional